allegro/allegro.tech/_posts/2020-10-09-bigflow-a-python-framework-for-data-processing-on-gcp.md

 Allegro spoils its developers with an amazing internal App Engine (to have some point of reference, you can imagine it as something similar to [Heroku](https://www.heroku.com/)).
 On the other hand, GCP provides a powerful, but loosely coupled set of tools for big data processing.
-So we had to bind these tools in a reasonable way, to get closer to the Allegro App Engine experience.
+So we had to bind these tools reasonably, to get closer to the Allegro App Engine experience.
 That's what BigFlow is about.

 ## Features

-When you create many big data project without applying some best practices and without using common tooling, they quickly become hard to manage.
+When you create many big data projects without applying some best practices and without using common tooling, they quickly become hard to manage.
 BigFlow unifies many aspects of a big data project:

 * Project structure